CallClerk - Settings - Call Blocking (How to block telemarketers / robocalls)

 5. If there is still no match, CallClerk will look in your personal Blacklists and Whitelists for names and numbers to determine if the call should be blocked.
 CallClerk will block a call if it finds a matching entry in either your name and number Blacklist as long as that entry is not superseded by an entry in your Whitelists.
 For example a Blacklisted Caller ID name entry that matches to the pattern "*Lawncare*" can be used to block any call that has a caller id name containing the word "Lawncare".
 However if there is also a Whitelist entry for *Joes Lawncare* then calls from "Joes Lawncare" will not be blocked, but calls from "Raphs Lawncare" will be blocked.
 CallClerk's Blacklist and Whitelist processing is described in more detail below.

-Note: As all new calls are generally assigned a default caller type of 'Unfamiliar' (expect in the situations detailed in points 2, 3, 5 and 6 above) setting the Call Blocking feature on for 'Unfamiliar' and 'Blocked' callers, and off for 'Familiar' callers, will effectively have CallClerk block all new calls except if they are in your Familiar list.
+Note: As all new calls are generally assigned a default caller type of 'Unfamiliar' setting the Call Blocking feature 'ON' for 'Unfamiliar' and 'Blocked' callers, and off for 'Familiar' callers, will effectively have CallClerk block all new calls except if they are in your Familiar list.